 DIY’s have been learning from each other, and technology has been building on itself.
 This bike is a perfect example of a myriad of ideas that have been exchanged on the technical E-bike forum endless-sphere, and a bike has ensued that has wowed E-bike builders everywhere.
 This is without a doubt, one of the cleanest conversion E-bikes ever created.
 Every detail of this bike has been meticulously thought out:

-So here is the bike in action….a bike capable of 40mph in top gear, and also able to crawl with awesome climbing torque at 5mph:
+So here is the bike in action….a bike capable of 40-MPH in top gear, and also able to crawl with awesome climbing torque at only 5-MPH:

 Congratulations to Simon Howarth for making one of the most spectacular DIY E-bikes ever:

 This bike is currently for sale as a used bike with the added feature of a $1400 Rohloff as a transmission.
 Currently the bike is only being offered to European buyers at a cost of $6500 Euros.
 It will be available this spring.

 If you are seriously interested track down user Courcheval on Endless Sphere.
 This is a rare opportunity for someone to own a one-of-a-kind build, and one of the better electric bikes ever built.